nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 ini_set('xdebug.max_nesting_level', 3000);
 ```

 This ensures that there will be no errors when traversing highly nested node trees.
+However, it is
+preferable to disable XDebug completely, as it can easily make this library more than five times
+slower.

 Parsing
 -------